 Tracks and Walkways

-Exploring the tracks and walkways around Matapouri Beach offers a chance to immerse yourself in stunning coastal views and lush native bush.
+Exploring the tracks and walkways near Matapouri Beach immerses you in stunning coastal views and lush native bush, perfect for nature enthusiasts.

-1. Matapouri Headland Track: Start from Matapouri Bay or Whale Bay car park.
-This 1 km track takes about 40 minutes one way, leading you to breathtaking views and potential dolphin or whale sightings.
+- Matapouri Headland Track: Starting from Matapouri Bay or Whale Bay car park, this 1 km track takes about 40 minutes one way.
+It offers breathtaking views, but caution is needed at high tide around rocks.

-2. Whale Bay Track: A shorter, 500m trail that takes approximately 20 minutes one way.
-The well-maintained gravel path descends through bush and offers access to the beach, complete with public toilets.
+- Whale Bay Track: A brief 500m trail, taking around 20 minutes one way.
+This gravel path descends through bush to the beach, with public toilets available.

 Historical and Cultural Significance